I’m here to tell you that there’s something like pelvic floor kegel exercises for men.

 Those who have heard about them are often willing to give it a go, only to quickly become bored by its simplistic nature.
 Never to realize it’s full potential.

-Why would you want to strengthen them?
+Why on earth would you want to strengthen your pelvic floor?

-Fact is that a weak pelvic floor can lead to:
+The fact is that a weak pelvic floor can lead to:

-- hemorrhoids (especially for weight lifters)
+- Hemorrhoids (especially for weight lifters)

 This article will change your entire perspective regarding your nether regions!